B2B Marketing Automation can be a very effective way to reduce human error, increase efficiency and remove expense from your marketing process.

 Their systems were so complex and so poorly documented, that the only way to actually know what happened was to create a dummy customer profile and literally see what turned up in the mail.

-Selecting a B2B Marketing Automation Platform
+The B2B Marketing Automation Platform Features You Need

 Performing a feature by feature comparison of marketing automation platforms is an almost impossible task.